grannycart/by-sound-alone_source/manuscript/3_Chapter.md

 The bartender put a knuckle to his gristly eyebrow in a mock salute as they turned away again.

-"Here," said Percy handing Cassandra a few coins, "that's an advance on your next paycheck.
+"Here," said Percy, handing Cassandra a few coins, "that's an advance on your next paycheck.
 Buy some tougher clothes."

 With a shy smile Cassandra turned to take the ramp towards the stairs to the next level up where the barracks were located.
 Percy turned down the ramp feeling like it was probably time to get back to her boat and see how repairs were proceeding.